Creative Writing Set Free - The Creative Exiles

 7. A byproduct of these changes would be to grow membership; by adding new writers and by re-engaging with former or dormant writers.

-I am proud of what we have achieved in a short period of time with The Creative Exiles and the future is exciting.
+I am proud of what we have achieved in a short period of time with The Creative Exiles and looking forward to a bright future.
 We have published one and another book of short fiction is in the pipeline.
 Readership and search engine views are increasing and we have received a lot of positive feedback.
 The contemporary creative writing, poetry and short fiction are of the highest standard available on the Internet. anthology of poetry

 The future is exciting, won't you join us and be part of the adventure.